OpenTelemetry Pyramid Instrumentation¶

 export OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_RESPONSE="content-type,custom_response_header"

-from response headers and add them as span attributes.
+will extract content-type and custom_response_header from the response headers and add them as span attributes.

-The value of the attribute will be single item list containing all the header values.
+The name of the added span attribute will follow the format http.response.header.<header_name> where <header_name> is the normalized HTTP header name (lowercase, with - replaced by _).
+The value of the attribute will be a single item list containing all the header values.

-http.response.header.custom_response_header = ["<value1>,<value2>"]
+For example: http.response.header.custom_response_header = ["<value1>,<value2>"]

 Note

-Environment variable names to capture http headers are still experimental, and thus are subject to change.
+The environment variable names used to capture HTTP headers are still experimental, and thus are subject to change.

-- class opentelemetry.instrumentation.pyramid.PyramidInstrumentor(*args, **kwargs)[source]¶
+class opentelemetry.instrumentation.pyramid.PyramidInstrumentor(*args, **kwargs)[source]

-Bases:
+Bases: opentelemetry.instrumentation.instrumentor.BaseInstrumentor

 Return a list of python packages with versions that the will be instrumented.

-The format should be the same as used in requirements.txt or setup.py.
+The format should be the same as used in requirements.txt or pyproject.toml.

 For example, if an instrumentation instruments requests 1.x, this method should look like:

-- def instrumentation_dependencies(self) -> Collection[str]:
+def instrumentation_dependencies(self) -> Collection[str]:

 return [‘requests ~= 1.0’]